 Compiler's notes. - Laws 1993, ch.
 77 revised the 1972 Children's Code by repealing and recompiling the former sections and enacting new sections compiled by that act throughout Chapter 32 NMSA 1978.
 However, in order to retain a historical link between the pre-July 1, 1993 law and the judicial precedents decided under the previous Children's Code, the sections as enacted or recompiled by Chapter 77 of Laws 1993 have been recompiled to Chapter 32A NMSA 1978.
 The legislatively assigned Article and Section numbers have been retained.
 Citations to decisions under prior law have been included whenever possible.
-For the 1972 Children's Code, as amended, see the 1992 NMSA 1978 on New Mexico One Source of Law DVD.
+For the 1972 Children's Code, as amended, see the 1992 version of the NMSA 1978 published on the New Mexico One Source of Law DVD.